What is Peyronie’s Disease?

 No, this has proven to be an ineffective treatment protocol.
 Shockwave therapy by itself doesn’t break up plaque or heal Peyronie’s.
 PRP injections are proven to be of no value.

-Putting the two together?
-It’s going from bad – to worse.
+Putting the two together is simply going from bad – to worse.

-It’s only measurable outcome is it spends your money even faster on something that doesn’t improve your condition.
+Its only measurable outcome is having spent your money even faster on something that doesn’t improve your condition.

 Are ExoSurge™ results immediate?